-HST201 Ancient and Medieval Civilization 3
+HST201 Ancient and Medieval Civilization

-Ancient and Medieval Civilization is a general survey that examines the political, social, economic, and cultural aspects of the first half of western civilization.
+Prerequisite: Reading proficiency Ancient and Medieval Civilization is a general survey that examines the political, social, economic, and cultural aspects of the first half of western civilization.
 Beginning at prehistory and continuing up to the Renaissance, the course analyzes the creation and evolution of the western tradition.
 (F,S,O)